clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNetwork.rst

 -------------------------------------

 The default network manager, ``wicd``, only supports joining existing networks.
 It does not support creating its own wireless AP.
-However, there is experimental support in Moose for a modern network manager called connman_, which does.
+However, there is experimental support in Boxer for a modern network manager called connman_, which does.

 .. _connman: https://01.org/connman

 .. warning::

-             You are unlikely to damage your hardware by switching Moose from wicd to connman, but it's possible you could end up with a platform which will need to be `reflashed back to the factory state` in order to be usable.
+             You are unlikely to damage your hardware by switching Boxer from wicd to connman, but it's possible you could end up with a platform which will need to be `reflashed back to the factory state` in order to be usable.
 If you're comfortable with this and have backed up your data, proceed.